phoenixperry/cci-ual-pcomp/week08/Nano33/nano33sense.md

 ![Project Image](https://hackster.imgix.net/uploads/attachments/1012929/_bbQyIDflF5.blob?auto=compress%2Cformat&w=900&h=675&fit=min)

 [This project](https://create.arduino.cc/projecthub/arichetta/air-drum-with-arduino-nano-33-iot-8e9d45?ref=platform&ref_id=424_trending___&offset=8) by Andrea Richetta demonstrates that with very little code, you can use the IMU built into the board and the USB to MIDI feature on the board (thanks to the ARM based chip, also available on atmega32u4 based boards) to appear as a MIDI peripheral over USB to a connected computer.
+This project could easily be expanded to use the Bluetooth capabilities on the board and you're on your way to making a saleable product!

 ## Features